Population genomics initiatives powered by Helix

 In Our DNA SC with the Medical University of South Carolina

 The Medical University of South Carolina (MUSC) is joining the latest wave of population genomics programs, and partnering with Helix to launch In Our DNA SC.
 The large-scale (100,000 participant) program is designed to improve health care outcomes by integrating genetic insights into clinical care and research.
-MUSC will leverage Helix’s unique Sequence Once, Query Often model and its end-to-end integration platform to enable immediate clinical application and continual on-demand use of genetic insights throughout a patient’s life.
+MUSC will leverage Helix’s unique Sequence Once, Query Often™ model and its end-to-end integration platform to enable immediate clinical application and continual on-demand use of genetic insights throughout a patient’s life.
 The robust clinico-genomic dataset developed from consenting participants will also be used to pioneer and further advance genomics research.

 myGenetics with HealthPartners

 HealthPartners has launched myGenetics, a population genomics program that will provide important healthinformation to families across Minnesota and surrounding states.
 As a large-scale community health research program, myGenetics has partnered with Helix to better understand how DNA impacts health and how it may be used to provide more personalized care to HealthPartners patients.
-The program aligns with HealthPartners ongoing drive to deliver simple, personalized, affordable care while advancing precision medicine and greater health equity.The myGenetics program is available to HealthPartners patients over the age of 18 and aims to enroll more than 100,000 participants over four years.
+The program aligns with HealthPartners ongoing drive to deliver simple, personalized, affordable care while advancing precision medicine and greater health equity.
+The myGenetics program is available to HealthPartners patients over the age of 18 and aims to enroll more than 100,000 participants over four years.

-Population Genomics with Memorial Hermann
+genoME® with Memorial Hermann

 Memorial Hermann Health System will be launching a population genomics research program designed to utilize DNA information to look for hidden health risks.
-Information will be used to help the health system better understand the health of its overall population and will give patients and their providers insight into their health in order to personalize patient care and create proactive care plans to address key risk factors.
+Information will be used to help the health system better understand the health of its overall population.
+It will give patients and their providers insight into their health to personalize patient care and create proactive care plans to address key risk factors.
 It will have an anticipated 100,000 participants and will be one of the largest population health research programs in Texas.
 The program will be used by Memorial Hermann to redefine health care for the communities the system has served for more than 115 years.

-Population Genomics with WellSpan Health
+The Gene Health Project with WellSpan Health

-WellSpan Health is launching a comprehensive population genomics program designed to improve patient healthcare outcomes by integrating genetic insights into clinical care and research.
+WellSpan Health is launching a comprehensive population genomics program designed to improve patient healthcare outcomes by integrating genetic insights into clinical care and research in Pennsylvania.
 The genetic reports made available by this program may allow patients and their health providers to develop precision health care plans to proactively mitigate serious health risk conditions and take a more preventative and individualized approach to their care.
-Wellspan will leverage Helix’s end-to-end genomic platform and unique Sequence Once, Query Often™ model.
+WellSpan will leverage Helix’s end-to-end genomic platform and unique Sequence Once, Query Often™ model.
 This allows the opportunity to run future tests that provide new and ongoing health insights without the need to collect additional genetic samples from each patient.